vtenfys/deno-npm-demo/README.md

 Things which likely **will** work:

 - Packages that can run in both the browser and the server, and don't require network/filesystem interaction, e.g. Preact
-- Packages that don't require Node-specific APIs (e.g. filesystems)
+- Packages that don't rely on Node-specific APIs (e.g. filesystems)
 - Utility libraries, e.g. Lodash

 Things that **won't** work:

-- Packages that require Node-specific APIs
+- Packages that rely on Node-specific or web-specific APIs
-- Packages that require native extensions
+- Packages that rely on native extensions
 - Packages that rely on the the Node.js module system (`require`, `module` etc)